SoberingRealityCheck/CM-Database/README.md

 IMPORTANT:
 -
-Along with the code in this repo there is also a 21.6 GB 'media' folder that contains... images of the chips, i think?
+Along with the code in this repo there is also a 21.6 GB 'media' folder that contains several different sorts of files related to the old QIE database.
+And a great photo of an anteater.
 I can't tell what is accessing it.

 If you run into issues and need to scp that to your local device, the directory is located on hep01 under the filepath ```/hep01-data1/hep06-copy/django/testing_database_he/media```.